The Midnight Munchies Myth

-- Digestive enzymes are at peak production
+- Digestive enzymes are firing on all cylinders

 - Insulin sensitivity is high, helping your cells absorb nutrients efficiently